silvershade1337/pomrade/README.md

 # Pomrade - Your Productivity Comrade
-Cross-platform app to help you better organize tasks, focus during work and get more work done efficiently.
+A cross-platform, Desktop focused app to help you better organize tasks, focus during work and get more work done efficiently.

 ## Technologies used
 - Dart & Flutter